Join the Matzkin Lab

 The Matzkin lab is currently looking for dedicated members at all levels:undergraduate students, graduate students (MS and PhD) as well as postdoctoral associates.
 The nature of our work is quite broad, field-work, life history evolution, physiology, populations and evolutionary genetics, ecological genomics, speciation, transcriptomics, and computational biology, therefore all interested and dedicated applicants are welcomed.

-The funded project aims to examine the genetic basis and evolution of alternative larval behaviors and ultimately in the long term to understand how local ecological adaptation can lead to the divergence of populations, potentially leading to the formation of new species.
+The funded three year project aims to examine the genetic basis and evolution of alternative larval behaviors and ultimately in the long term to understand how local ecological adaptation can lead to the divergence of populations, potentially leading to the formation of new species.
 The four specific aims of this proposal are:

 - Assess the transcriptomic nature of the distinct larval behavior strategies among the D. mojavensis populations.